What is Antiphony?

 - App builders putting their own surface — mobile app, embed, bot, static site — on top of the public API or the lexicons.

-- Contributors who want to extend the API surface, evolve the lexicons, or help generalize the backend beyond Firebase.
+- Contributors who want to extend the API surface, evolve the lexicons, or write an adapter set for a backend the core doesn’t ship.

 Where next?